 Promises, contracts, and court rules or orders are unavailing, however, with respect to discovery, trial, and otherwise compelled or subpoenaed evidence.
 Assurance with respect to this aspect of confidentiality has rarely been accorded by common law.
 For example, under the Federal Rules of Evidence, and similar state rules of evidence, a settlement offer and its accompanying negotiations may not be admitted into evidence in order to prove liability or invalidity of a claim or its amount, but may be admissible for a variety of other purposes.
 FED.
 R. EVID.
-408; see also 32 C.J.S.
+408; Lo Bosco v.
+Kure Engineering Ltd., 891 F. Supp.
+1035 (D.N.J.
+1995) (plaintiff's offer of reconciliation to spouse in letters related to a divorce proceeding is not admissible as an admission of liability in subsequent lawsuit against spouse based on failed business relationships, but is admissible for other purposes such as proving plaintiff's bias or prejudice, or negating a contention of undue delay); F.D.I.C. v.
+Moore, 898 P.2d 1329 (Okla.
+Ct.
+App.
+Div.
+1 1995) (trial court erred in holding the debtors' letter offers of settlement inadmissible because they were admissible on the issue of commencement of a new statute of limitations period).
+See also 32 C.J.S.
 Evidence § 380 (2007) (citing relevant examples of case law in thirteen states).

-By contrast, the Collaborative Law Act provides for a broader prohibition on disclosure of communications within the collaborative law process.
-For example, the evidentiary privilege in the act applies to an array of communications, not limited to those produced in a formal fourway session such as communications before the session begins and in preparation for the session.
+By contrast, the act provides for a broader prohibition on disclosure of communications within the collaborative law process and defines exceptions to the prohibition carefully.
+For example, the evidentiary privilege in the act applies to an array of communications, not limited to those produced in a formal four-way session such as communications before the session begins and in preparation for the session.
 In addition, the privilege allows parties to block not only their own testimony from future disclosure, but also communications by any other participant in the collaborative law process such as jointly retained experts.

-As with the privilege for mediation communications, the privilege for collaborative law communications has limits and exceptions, primarily to give appropriate weight to other valid justice system values, such as the protections of bodily integrity and to prosecute and protect against serious crime.
-They often apply to situations that arise only rarely, but might produce grave injustice in that unusual case if not excepted from the privilege.
+As with the privilege for mediation communications, the privilege for collaborative law communications has limits and exceptions, primarily to give appropriate weight to other valid justice system values, such as the protection of bodily integrity and to prosecute and protect against serious crime.
+They apply to situations that arise only rarely, but might produce grave injustice in that unusual case if not excepted from the privilege.